 We are driven by the idea that learning spaces often reflect the people and learning approach of the times, so spaces designed in the past are not likely to fit perfectly with students in present or future education (Oblinger, 2006).

-A couple of interesting references:
+A couple of interesting references to lead your thinking:

 Leonard, R. (2007).
 Spaces for learning: Richard Leonard urges architects to embrace the new education pedagogies and to “use the physical environment as a major reform element”.
 Architecture Australia, 96(5), 59-66.